aeonull/APC-mc-modpack/README.md

 ### Method 2:
 If you have issues with the above method or are simply uncool, here's a significantly simpler way:

+## Step 4: Find your mods folder.
+1. On your desktop, use Windows + R or type 'Run' into the search bar
+2. type %appdata% and hit enter
+3. Look for .minecraft
+(Consider making a shortcut to this folder!
+You will likely be coming back here.)
+4. Open the mods folder!
+This is where you will add your mods in the next step.

+Step 5:
 1. Click the green Code button on the upper right hand corner of the page
 2. Click download .zip
 3. This will download all the mod files into a big zip file for you!